 Andrew currently attends public school in a life skills class at the high school and receives physical therapy, occupational therapy and speech.
 He is a happy kid.
 He loves to float in the pool in his adaptive tube.
 He loves to shake things that make noise.
-He loves to walk in his trampoline and have people chase him like a monster and occasionally takes a nap in there.
+He loves to walk in his trampoline and play in his playhouse where he occasionally takes a nap.
 The more you interact with him face to face the more he smiles.
 Although he can’t talk his smiles speak volumes.
 When he smiles his gorgeous blue eyes light up and you know he is having fun.

 So, how has Andrew’s disability helped others?